-Many lecture notes, textbooks, and monographs on elementary mathematical analysis exist.
-For example, \cite{akba,apos,bour,brad_sand,cern_roky,fehe_al, hair_wann,hard_course,jost,kriz_pult,loom_ster,ponn,pugh,rudi,tao,zori1}.
-Why another text?
+There exist many lecture notes, textbooks, and monographs on elementary real analysis; such as \cite{akba,apos,bour,brad_sand,cern_roky,fehe_al, hair_wann,hard_course,jost,kriz_pult,loom_ster,ponn,pugh,rudi,tao,zori1}.
+Why write another text?
 Did not already {\em Nicolas Bourbaki (?--?) }write it all in \cite{bour,bour_rus}?
-Twenty years of teaching mathematical analysis taught me that many things should be said better than in the standard treatment.
-I attempt to do it in this textbook which is also a~treatise on elementary mathematical analysis.
-Below I~list for you some points of interest in it.

-{\bf Chapter~\ref{chap_pr1}.
-Infinite sums.
-Real numbers. }Definition~\ref{def_set} introduces sets.
-Definition~\ref{def_vycetPrvku} describes four kinds of lists defining sets.
-Definition~\ref{def_uspKtice} of ordered $k$-tuples is better than the standard one, see Exercise~\ref{ex_oKticich}.
-Definitions~\ref{def_funkce} and \ref{def_rovnostFci} treat functions.
-Theorem~\ref{thm_oQ} shows that fractions form an ordered field.
-In Theorem~\ref{thm_odm2Irac} we prove by an infinite descend that $\sqrt{2}$ is irrational.
-Theorem~\ref{thm_mono0} shows that every monotone bounded sequence of fractions is Cauchy.
-Theorem~\ref{thm_uplnostR} establishes completeness of real numbers.
-In the extending Section~\ref{sec_realInDeci}${}^*$ we treat decimal expansions of real numbers, their expansions in continued fractions and in Theorem~\ref{thm_isomCOF} we prove that every two complete ordered fields are isomorphic.
-We prove Cantor's Theorem~\ref{thm_Cantorova} by which no set can be mapped onto its power set.
-Theorem~\ref{thm_COFuncou} establishes uncountability of real numbers.
+Simply put, I want to write it in a~better way.
+(Many authors of the cited works were clearly motivated similarly.)
+Below I~list some points of interest in my book.